terminalcoder/Churn-in-Telecom/README.md

 ### Feature Distribution
 #### Predictor Variables
-The predictor features are present in the data with the following distributions *(note that several of the features are binomialy distributed)*:
+The predictor features are present in the data with the following distributions *(note that several of the features have a binomial distribution)*:
 ![image](https://github.com/terminalcoder/Churn-in-Telecom/blob/main/images/feat_dist_hist.png)

 #### Target Variable